 • Zimmerman reasonably believed that deadly force was necessary to protect himself from death or great bodily harm.

 Last week, the jury found all the above elements of self-defense were met and acquitted Zimmerman.

 – United States Supreme Court Issues Controversial Ruling In Maryland DNA Testing Case

 – U.S. Supreme Court Ruling: Police Cannot Detain Suspects Not Within The Immediate Vicinity Of Premises Subject To A Search Warrant

-The knowledgeable attorneys of Brassel, Alexander & Rice, LLC have extensive experience defending individuals that have been charged with crimes, including cases involving self defense.
-If you or someone you know has been charged with a crime in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The knowledgeable attorneys of Brassel Alexander, LLC have extensive experience defending individuals that have been charged with crimes, including cases involving self defense.
+If you or someone you know has been charged with a crime in Maryland, contact the attorneys of Brassel Alexander, LLC today.